-Let’s start with the definition trauma
+Let’s start with how trauma fits into the picture

+Trauma and addiction are inextricably linked and I’m going to explain why.
 The definition of trauma is a deeply disturbing or distressing experience.
 There are a few broad categories that easily fit this definition such as experiencing war, surviving an airplane crash, or being a victim of physical or sexual abuse but trauma is much more insidious.
 Trauma is individually subjective: what hurts you emotionally is not the same thing that hurts me emotionally.
 Trauma is anything that disrupts our sense of safety.
 One of the brain’s jobs is to find the best solution to protect us, but the brain doesn’t know the difference between a healthy solution and an unhealthy one.

 It may surprise you that trauma and addiction often go together